.www.musicalschwartz.com > Wicked >Kristin Chenoweth

 Now, "I can go anywhere in the United States and girls from age 12 to 18 turn up to grab me and say, 'You are a role model.'
 The transformation from being a superficial person to a real person resonates with them.
 Girls are living that life now."

 Composer Steven Schwartz wrote the musical with Chenoweth in mind.
 She was treated like a rock star after every performance and watched as the cast album shot up the charts.
 "If there's a movie, I'm attached," she says.
 "They have to pay me a lot of money not to do it.
-So if you see Reese Witherspoon, just know that I got a house in the hills."
+So if you see Reese witherspoon, just know that I got a house in the hills."
 She laughs.

 Suspended several times in the air (in a big bubble) [see photo above], Chenoweth had her share of close calls and mishaps during the show's run.
 How much did she bring to the show?
 "A lot," she says.
 "We all have to put our stamp on it."